leonardpin-br/procedural_rigging/README.md

 This project is based on my [python-maya-boilerplate](https://github.com/leonardpin-br/python-maya-boilerplate).

 ## It includes
-    1. The code is heavly documented (using Sphinx and Google style docstrings) and HTML generation is preconfigured.
+    1. The code is heavly documented (using Sphinx and Google style docstrings), and HTML generation is preconfigured.
+    2. The documentation is generated using the interpreter that comes with Maya (mayapy.exe)
-    2. The project is organized as instructed in the course, but using my boilerplate.
+    3. The project is organized as instructed in the course, but using my boilerplate.
-    3. Unit tests and coverage are preconfigured (but not used).
+    4. Unit tests and coverage are preconfigured (but not used).
-    4. The `package.json` file has many useful scripts for cleaning the project, documentation and unit tests.
+    5. The package.json file has many useful scripts for cleaning the project, documentation and unit tests.
+    6. The scripts directory has very useful BASH scripts.

+## Before you begin
+Make sure you clone this repository to a path without spaces in it.
+Maya can and do execute without problems, but Sphinx will throw an error if there are any spaces in the path to this project.

 ## Inspirations and reference
 This code is heavily influenced by the course